raonithya11/enter-wanted/README.md

 ## Change Report
 * Names Updated to accept as little as one character
-* Docs updated - DL Expiration Year replaced by Expiration Date per customer request previously, but docs not updated.
 * MKE fixed to match reqs.
 * OAI fixed to match reqs.
 * Updated reqs with submit and undo buttons.
+* Docs updated:
+  * Height and Weight field explanations updated
+  * DL Expiration Year replaced by Expiration Date per customer request previously.
+  * License plate requirements added (including License State and License Year)
+  * Submit and Undo button descriptions added

 ## Planned Updates
 * Race, Sex, and Offense input fields to be replaced by drop-down menus for ease of use; will still allow free-form entry for more unanticipated local requirements.